Adil Nabi

-Adil Nabi (born 28 February 1994) is an English professional footballer who plays as an attacking midfielder for Greek Super League 2 club Athens Kallithea.
+Adil Nabi (born 28 February 1994) is an English professional footballer who last played as a midfielder for Cypriot Second Division club Doxa Katokopias.

 He was an academy product at West Bromwich Albion, but never made a first-team appearance.
 Nabi was the first player to be loaned from the Premier League to the Indian Super League, playing in the 2015 season for the Delhi Dynamos.
 In January 2016, he joined Peterborough United, where he played 10 total games in two years before a loan to Nuneaton Town.
 Nabi then had a short spell with Scottish club Dundee before playing in Greece for OFI, Atromitos and Athens Kallithea.

 Club career

 West Bromwich Albion

 Born in Aston, Birmingham, Nabi joined the academy of West Bromwich Albion as an eight-year-old.
 After rising through the academy ranks, he signed his first professional contract with the club in 2011.
 He was named in a matchday squad for the first time on 12 January 2013 in an away Premier League match at Reading, remaining unused as West Brom lost 3–2.
 After the 2014–15 season, Nabi was named Albion's Young Player of the Season.
 For the under-21 team, he recorded 26 goals and 12 assists in 73 games.